b-lukaszuk/BS_wJ_eng/contents/compound_interest.md

 With that under our belt let's follow with a simple example.
 Imagine that in this year for $100 (`usd` below) we can buy 100 chocolate bars (`cb` below).
-Due to the yearly inflation that is 2% the same 100 chocolate bars will cost after a year $102 dollars.
-Luckily, thanks to the 5% interest rate in a year on our deposit we will have $105 in banknotes.
+Due to the yearly inflation that is 2% the same 100 chocolate bars will cost $102 dollars after a year.
+Luckily, thanks to the 5% yearly interest rate we will have $105 in banknotes from our deposit.
 So how many chocolate bars will we be able to buy after a year?

 That's easy thanks to the proportions.